 Bamburgh Beach, Northumberland

-Natives of Northumberland will tell you (or perhaps they won’t – they might want to keep you away…) that their stretch of coastline is the best in Britain.
-And after a visit, you’d be hard pressed to disagree.
+Natives of Northumberland will tell you (or perhaps they won’t – they might want to keep you away) that this stretch of coastline is the best in Britain.
+And after a visit, you’d be hard-pressed to disagree.

 We’ve picked Bamburgh, a multi-purpose gem of a beach watched over by a brooding castle, not just for its beauty, but also its mass appeal.
 Perfect for a spot of sunbathing (when the weather’s right), this beach is also home to surfers, windsurfers and walkers – it really is a place for everyone to get sandy.